Kirill Finkelshteyn

 When in St. Petersburg, the diary states, Louise Ratone wrote a letter to Nicolai's mother, stating that the daughter had threatened repeatedly to commit suicide, and once had attempted it.
 Nicolai states that the purpose of this was to see how much her mother was interested in her welfare.
 No mention is made of a reply, nor is there 'any reference to it.

-The very first phrase from the diary entries suggests the idea that they are full of the author’s fantasies: she knows nothing about her father, her mother concealed the mystery of her birth; during her school years, she was a drunkard, a gambler, and a rake.
+The very first phrase from the diary entries suggests the idea that they are full of the author’s fantasies: she knows nothing about her father, her mother concealed the mystery of her birth; and during her school years, she was a drunkard, a gambler, and a rake.
 It’s impossible to imagine a high school girl in the role of a “drunkard and gambler,” let alone a “profane roué.”
-Such a “student,” shall we call her, wouldn’t last long at a high school in Tsarist Russia.
-Pupils were closely monitored not only in the classrooms but also outside the walls of the educational establishment.
+Such a “student,” shall we call her, wouldn’t last long at a high school in tsarist Russia.
+Pupils were closely monitored not only in the classrooms but also outside the walls of the educational institution.

 [1] General Navy List, XI. – Sokolov, Russian Navy Library, St. Petersburg.
 1883, #247